Institutional aid is one of the ways that Sarah Lawrence graduate students help to finance their graduate education.

 Joan H. Marks ’51 Scholarship

-Established in 1998 by the students and graduates of the Human Genetics Master of Science program to honor the tenure of Joan H. Marks ’51, program director from 1972 through 1998, for her extraordinary contributions to Sarah Lawrence and the profession of genetics counseling.
-To be awarded annually to one or more students entering the program.
+Established in 1998 by the students and graduates of the Human Genetics Master of Science program to honor the tenure of Joan H. Marks ’51, program director from 1972 through 1998, for her extraordinary contributions to Sarah Lawrence and the profession of genetic counseling.

 Schultz Foundation Human Genetics Fellowship